CHOOSE DEPARTURE DATE

 They always save the best 'til last!
 Jump into 5th gear and give the final festival day everything you've got.
 You can sleep all day tomorrow if your schedule permits.

-We've bonded, we've bounced, and we've done Budapest's fines music festival in spectacular fashion.
+We've bonded, we've bounced, and we've done Budapest's finest music festival in spectacular fashion.
 Some might even call us legends.
 Exchange details and say your teary goodbyes, this 10-days music extravaganza has come to an end.